OVERVIEW OF FEDERAL HOME LOAN BANKS

 As a cooperative, the Bank is designed to meet eligible members’ funding needs in any economic cycle.
 Due to conservative credit underwriting and collateral valuation standards, FHLBank Atlanta has never suffered a credit loss on an advance or required taxpayer-funded assistance.
 The Bank has clear and consistent policies governing advances, and each member is held to the same uncompromising standards.
 These policies are well documented in the Member Products and Services Guide, which is available on the Bank’s corporate website, www.fhlbatl.com.

 FHLBank Atlanta underwrites each member before granting it credit.
-In order to obtain credit, a member must purchase capital stock in the Bank equal to 3.75 percent of the amount of the advance.
+In order to obtain credit, a member must purchase capital stock in the Bank equal to 3.75 percent of the amount of the advance, or 0.10 percent of any outstanding letter of credit.
 As a result of this requirement, the Bank’s capital grows as lending activity grows.

 All members must pledge sufficient eligible collateral to secure 100 percent of their advances.
 Discounts are applied to pledged collateral based on current market value.